nervosnetwork/rfcs/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md

 `maximum_withdraw_capacity` = 1800000000 * 11093675231018937 / 10371006727464837 + 10200000000 = 12125426907 = 0x2d2bb54db

 `0x2d2bb54db` here is exactly the capacity for the output cell in the above transaction.

-## Gotchas

-* Right now Nervos DAO only supports *absolute epoch number* in the since field relating to Nervos DAO withdrawing input.
-That means if you are using a lock script with lock period, make sure to ONLY use *absolute epoch number* for now, otherwise your CKBs might be locked in CKB with no way to spend it again.